For 'Ted Lasso' actor Cristo Fernández, football was life until life had other plans | CNN

 Unable to tease much, Fernandez said the doctor’s addition will help the show further explore the issue of mental health, “which I think is very relevant and important in our world right now. “

-“I think a really good message of our of our show is to get rid of this macho mentality and the unhealthy masculinity where men don’t cry, men don’t speak about their feelings,” he said.
+“I think a really good message of our show is to get rid of this macho mentality and the unhealthy masculinity where men don’t cry, men don’t speak about their feelings,” he said.
 “Even myself, where I’m from, you hear that, too, and it’s not true.
 It’s good to speak up for your feelings and be open about it.”

 Fernández said being part of the show has taught him a lot – not just day to day.
 (He will often stay on set after he’s wrapped as an actor, saying “I just love watching everyone do their job and learn from them.”)
 It’s influenced his own filmmaking philosophy and informed the kinds of projects he’d like to make through his own film company, Espectro Mx Films.

-“I think ‘Ted Lasso’ has allowed me to, to realize the importance of sending a message, whatever it is,” he said.
+“I think ‘Ted Lasso’ has allowed me to realize the importance of sending a message, whatever it is,” he said.
 “Just put something there that has a core and has a heart.”